nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `deadline k/KEYWORD d1/DATE1 d2/DATE2` or `deadline k/LATE_KEYWORD d1/DATE1`

 * A resident's fet or collection is due one week after their last fet date or last collection date.
-For example, if a resident's last fet date is on a friday, `15-10-2021`, then the resident's fet deadline is on the following friday which is `22-10-2021`
+  * For example, if a resident's last fet date is on a friday, `15-10-2021`, then the resident's fet deadline is on the following friday which is `22-10-2021`
-* The number of days a resident is considered late is calculated from `a day after` their deadline to the `current date`, both inclusive
+* The number of days a resident is considered late is calculated from `a day after` their deadline to the `current date`, both inclusive.
+  * For example, if a resident's last fet date is `15-10-2021`, then the fet deadline will be `22-10-2021`, if the current date is `25-10-2021`, then the number of days the resident is late for fet is `3 days`.
 * Normal keywords are `f` for fet and `c` for collection
 * Late keywords are `lf` for late fet and `lc` for late collection
 * When a normal keyword is given, both `DATE1` and `DATE2` have to be inputted